 A: I cannot accept un-vaccinated rabbits.
 While your rabbit it on holiday he may well be in the same vicinity as many other rabbits who live outside, where wild rabbits may potentially roam.
 Myxomitosis and RHD 1 & 2 are real risks and can be transferred very easily, via a mosquito for example.
 It would be unfair on everybunny to relax this rule.

 Q: I can’t find my rabbit’s vaccination certificate.
 Do I need one?

 A: If you have no certificates, an email directly from your vet to me would be acceptable too.
 If you arrive without proof of vaccines you will have to call your vet to ask them to email the info.
 Otherwise your rabbit will not be able to stay here.
 It's best to come prepared please to prevent stressful situations!

 Q: I'm worried about my rabbit getting ill while I'm away.

-A: I am very experienced the care of rabbits.
-Of course a bunny's health can deteriorate suddenly for many reasons, however I notice changes in behavior and subtle tell tale signs of illness way before a less-experienced person would.
+A: I am VERY experienced the care of rabbits.
+Of course a bunny's health can deteriorate suddenly for many reasons, however I notice changes in behaviour and subtle tell tale signs of illness way before a less-experienced person would.
 Some illnesses such as gut stasis can cause rabbit fatality very quickly so I take no chances.
 I keep a stock of fibreplex and syringes for immediate hydration if appropriate, and whatever the time of day or night, your rabbit will be taken to the vet.